-As a network provider, you must return calls from our UM staff or Medical Director.
-You must provide complete clinical information as required within the timeframe specified on the outreach form.
+As a network care provider, you must return calls from our UM staff or Medical Director.
+You must provide complete clinical information as required within the time frame specified on the outreach form.

 Medica HealthCare and its delegates do not offer incentives to physicians to encourage underutilization of services or to encourage barriers to receiving the care and services needed.